patlun/Telldus-core-raspberry-bookworm/README.md

 ## Background

-My notes about how installing [telldus-core](https://github.com/rubund/telldus-core) in Raspberry OS Bookworm as my old raspbian host died and I needed to reinstall, including telldus-core.
-Don't forget the backups.
+My notes about how to installing [telldus-core](https://github.com/rubund/telldus-core) in Raspberry OS Bookworm as my old raspbian host died and I needed to reinstall, including telldus-core.
+Don't forget your backups people!

-I used an version of telldus-core I had on disk (telldus-core 2.1.3 beta) as that was the version I used last time and I could not find any later.
+I used an version of telldus-core I had on disk (telldus-core 2.1.3 beta) as that was the version I used last time and I could not find any newer.

 I needed to do some small changes in the code to make it work 2025.

 ## For the reader.
 - This is my notes from setting up the Tellstick duo for my use case, that is to read sensor data.
 - I have tried to add relevant commands below, but I can have missed something, I expect the reader to have an intermediate understanding Linux.
+- I will not tell you how to install and configure your Raspberry Pi.
 - This worked for me
 - There will be warnings while compiling telldus-core.
 I have not looked into them
 - I hope you will be able to grok this if needed.

 ## Prerequisites
 ### Hardware and operation system
 - Raspberry Pi 3B+, makes it possible to boot from USB.
-You can get Raspberry Pi 3B (without plus) to [boot from USB to](https://www.instructables.com/Booting-Raspberry-Pi-3-B-With-a-USB-Drive/)
+You can get Raspberry Pi 3B (without plus) to [boot from USB too](https://www.instructables.com/Booting-Raspberry-Pi-3-B-With-a-USB-Drive/)
 - Sandisk Ultra Fit USB stick.
 I use this because of the small physical format, other brands have similar ones
 -  Tellstick duo
 - Raspberry OS Bookworm Lite installed and up to date.
 I used the image from 2025-05-13